TOAST-DOCS/TOAST-Cloud/en/toast-sdk/overview.md

-## TOAST > TOAST SDK User Guide > Overview
+## NHN Cloud > SDK User Guide > Overview

-TOAST SDK is an integrated library that lets you conveniently apply various service libraries of [TOAST](https://toast.com/).
+TOAST SDK is an integrated library that lets you conveniently apply various service libraries of [NHN Cloud](https://toast.com/).
 When you use TOAST services to develop an application, you can apply them all at once without applying each library of individual services.
 Although the SDK provides an integrated development environment for many services, you can save storage space by selecting only the required features.
 TOAST SDK is a library optimized for each programming language and platform of your choice, and provides familiar development environment.

 > Currently, TOAST SDK provides development environment for iOS, Android, Unity3D, and Windows C++.
 More programming languages and platforms are to be supported in the future.

 ## Supported Services

-TOAST SDK provides the following services:
+NHN Cloud SDK provides the following services:

 - [Log & Crash Search](https://toast.com/service/analytics/log_crash_search)
 - [IAP](https://www.toast.com/service/mobile-service/iap)
 - [Push](https://www.toast.com/service/notification/push)

-> Services providing individual SDK are to be supported for development via TOAST SDK.
+> Services providing individual SDK are to be supported for development via NHN Cloud SDK.

 ## Features